Marriage License

 If a party cannot appear in person due to military service, incarceration, or other reason, please contact the clerk's office.
 We try to accommodate special requests.

-In Virginia, the minimum age at which persons may marry is 18 years old, unless a minor has been emancipated by court order.
-If an emancipated minor applies for a marriage license, he or she must provide the Clerk’s Office with a certified copy of the order of emancipation.
+In Virginia, the minimum age at which persons may marry is 18 years old.
+The law changed in 2024, removing the former exception that a minor could get a marriage license if they were emancipated by court order.
 For additional information, see Section 20-48 of the Code of Virginia.

 In some cases, the Court can authorize a person who lives in our judicial circuit (Smyth County, Washington County, or the City of Bristol) to perform a wedding.
 For more information, visit “Officiating at a wedding in Virginia”.